jon-brandy/hackthebox/Categories/Machines/Forest/README.md

 Nmap done: 1 IP address (1 host up) scanned in 82.16 seconds
 ```

-1. Based from the nmap results, the machine runs a web application on port 5985 and have public smn share.
+1. Based from the nmap results, the machine runs a web application on port 5985 and have public smb share.